YahyaBeguare/DEFI-Smart-Contracts/README.md

 }
 ```

-- Then run following command to upload the tokens metadata to IPFS :
+- Then run the following command to upload the tokens metadata to IPFS :

 ```sh
 npm run uploadMetadata:BasContract